ibm-cloud-docs/speech-to-text/index.md

 # About
 {: #about}

-**Service update:** *The {{site.data.keyword.speechtotextshort}} service was updated on 27 April 2021.
-The service supports two new beta next-generation models, `ar-MS_Telephony` and `pt-BR_Telephony`.
-The `es-ES_Telephony` model now supports low latency.
-And some next-generation models now support speaker labels with a few limitations.
-For more information about these and all recent updates, see the [27 April 2021 service update](/docs/speech-to-text?topic=speech-to-text-release-notes#April2021b) in the release notes.*

 The {{site.data.keyword.speechtotextfull}} service provides speech transcription capabilities for your applications.
 The service leverages machine learning to combine knowledge of grammar, language structure, and the composition of audio and voice signals to accurately transcribe the human voice.
 It continuously updates and refines its transcription as it receives more speech.
 {: shortdesc}